-1.7 Safety Signs
+1.6 Safety Signs

-- · Keep safety signs clean and legible at all times. - Replace safety signs that are missing or become illegible. - If original parts on which a safety sign was installed are replaced, be sure the repair part also bears the current safety sign. - Safety signs are available from your Dealer Parts Department.
+- · Keep safety signs clean and legible at all times. - Replace safety signs that are missing or become illegible. - If original parts on which a safety sign was installed are replaced, be sure repair part also bears current safety sign. - Replacement safety signs are available from your Dealer Parts Department.

-Figure 1.17: Operator's Manual Decal
+Figure 1.14: Operator's Manual Decal

-1.7.1 Installing Safety Decals
+1.6.1 Installing Safety Decals

-- 1. Clean and dry the installation area. - 2.
-Decide on the exact location before you remove the decal backing paper. - 3.
-Remove the smaller portion of the split backing paper. - 4.
-Place the sign in position and slowly peel back the remaining paper, smoothing the sign as it is applied. - 5.
+- 1. Clean and dry installation area. - 2.
+Decide on exact location before you remove decal backing paper. - 3.
+Remove smaller portion of split backing paper. - 4.
+Place sign in position and slowly peel back remaining paper, smoothing sign as it is applied. - 5.
 Prick small air pockets with a pin and smooth out.

-1.8 Safety Decal Locations
+1.7 Safety Decal Locations